mgreenlaw10/mgx-engine/README.md

-Welcome to my 3D rendering engine.
+A basic 3D rendering engine written in C++ utilizing OpenGL.
 The project is already compiled, so you can run by right-clicking run.exe in the project folder.

 The only keybind is ESC to toggle first-person focus camera in the "Cube" program.